Formal category theory in $\infty$-equipments I: Example: the double ∞ -category of internal categories

 where the middle functor acts by pushing forward.
-Then we obtain a simplicial $\infty$-category One may readily verify that sees that if $\alpha : [m] \rightarrow [n]$ is a structure map, and $M$ is a categorical $(n+1)$-module in $\C$ then the \textit{restriction of $M$ along $\alpha$}
+Then we obtain a simplicial $\infty$-category One may readily verify that if $\alpha : [m] \rightarrow [n]$ is a structure map and $M$ is a Segal $[n]$-module in $\E$, then the \textit{restriction of $M$ along $\alpha$}

-is a categorical $(m+1)$-module.
-Hence, we obtain a subobject $\mathrm{Mod}_{\bullet+1}(\C)$ of $\fun(C_\bullet, \C)$ that is spanned by the categorical modules.
-However, this fails to be a double $\infty$-category in general.
-The problem is that there are too many trimodules: not all are obtained by composing two bimodules.
-This can be remedied by restricting to the trimodules that are obtained by composing two bimodules.
-To formulate this, we will need the following auxiliary shape category, defined by Haugseng:
+is a Segal $[m]$-module.
+Hence, we get a subobject $\Delta_{/[-]}\Seg(\E)$ of $\fun(C_-, \E)$ that is spanned by the Segal modules.
+To obtain a double $\infty$-category, we will need to restrict to the $[2]$-modules that are obtained by composing two $[1]$-modules.
+We will use the following auxiliary shape category that was defined by Haugseng:

 \begin{definition}[{\cite[Definition 4.13]{HaugsengMorita}}] A map $f : [m] \rightarrow [n]$ is called \textit{cellular} if $f(i+1) \leq f(i) +1$ for all $i \in [m]$, i.e.\ if $f$ has convex image.
-The full subcategory of $\Delta/[n]$ spanned by these cellular maps is denoted by $\Lambda/[n]$. \end{definition}
+The full subcategory of $\Delta_{/[n]}$ spanned by these cellular maps is denoted by $\Lambda_{/[n]}$. \end{definition}

-We then have the following analogue of \ref{prop.conduche-fib-characterization}:
+We then have the following analogue of \cref{prop.conduche-fib-characterization}:

-\begin{proposition} Let $M$ be a categorical $(n+1)$-module in $\C$.
+\begin{proposition} Let $M$ be a Segal $[n]$-module in $\E$.
 Then, the following statements are equivalent: \begin{enumerate} \item $M$ is left Kan extended along the inclusion \item for any map $\alpha : [2] \rightarrow [n]$, the restriction $\alpha^*M$ is left Kan extended along the inclusion

 \item for any map $\alpha : [2] \rightarrow [n]$, the canonical map

 is an equivalence. \end{enumerate} \end{proposition}